-- It sounds obvious... but please DO read instructions carefully and simultaneously examine the parts, so you can relate "words and kit-bits" and strategise & practice the assembly sequence. - Have a clean and well lit work area with plenty of room to lay out the parts.
+- Wash your hands before touching the nice shiny brass sheets.
+(You will be surprised how much corrosion the acid in fingertips can add!
+If you do not you will have fingerprints "etched in". - As stated, read instructions carefully and simultaneously examine the parts, so you can relate "words and kit-bits", think through and practice the assembly sequence. - Ensure your work area is clean and well lit with plenty of room to lay out the parts.
 A planned work flow is important, and often, things must be done in the right order!
-You need space for parts, instructions AND a clean work area. - Follow instructions carefully and prepare / pre-test fit before you even turn the soldering iron on. - This includes a thorough cleaning of the part and any neatening of the parts edges (removal of etching "cusps" to be done JUST BEFORE the soldering Iron is picked up). - Do only as many as you can handle in the next hour or so at a time.
-You can't clean the items hours before as oxides and contamination happen fast and they WILL affect soldering quality. - Take it one step at a time. - Double check each step before and after for neatness and accuracy of placement. - Be honest with yourself... do not compromise.
+You need space for parts, instructions and in all within a clean work area. - Following the instructions carefully and prepare / pre-test the fit before you even turn the soldering iron on.
+This includes a thorough cleaning of the part and any neatening of the parts edges (removal of etching "cusps" to be done just before the soldering iron is picked up). - Do only as many as you can handle in the next hour or so at a time.
+You can't clean the items hours before as oxides and contamination happen fast and they will affect soldering quality. - Take it one step at a time. - Double check each step before and after for neatness and accuracy of placement. - Be honest with yourself: do not compromise.
 Is it right or not?
 Is it really as good as it could be?
-(Corrections are easy with soldering... but ONLY if they are done before other parts are added!) - Take frequent breaks from assembly.
-Have a cup of tea or coffee and a break, then re-examine the work so far before recommencing. - (It's surprising how errors that you would miss during a long work session simply will leap out at you as you come back to the bench after a break) - Don't be afraid to unsolder a joint, clean the parts and re-do the job.
-Perfection pays off, and being fussy at each step is MUCH easier than correcting errors or remove excess solder later on. - Keep the whole job clean.
-Each time you take a longish break from it, make the last task of that session a gentle scrubbing with "Jif" and an old toothbrush.
+(Corrections are easy with soldering... but only if they are done before other parts are added!) - Take frequent breaks from assembly.
+Have a cup of tea or coffee and a break, then re-examine the work so far before recommencing. - (It's surprising how errors that you would miss during a long work session will simply will leap out at you as you come back to the bench after a break) - Don't be afraid to unsolder a joint, clean the parts and re-do the job.
+Perfection pays off, and being fussy at each step is much easier than correcting errors or removing excess solder later on. - Keep the whole job clean.
+Each time you take a longish break from it, make the last task of that session a gentle scrubbing with "Cif (aka Jif)" or Cillit "Bang" and an old toothbrush.
 It's surprising how much more pleasurable it is working on a clean sub-assembly.